Alert Source Discuss

 No initcode

-Additionally, initcode in a transaction tends to be propagated inside the transaction.
-That means it would need to be included in the authorization tuple and signed over.
-The minimum initcode would be around 15 bytes, and that would simply copy the contract code from an external address.
+Additionally, initcode tends to be propagated inside the transaction calldata.
+This means it would need to be included in the authorization tuple and signed over.
+The minimum initcode is around 15 bytes – it would simply copy the contract code from an external address.
 The total cost would be 16 * 15 = 240 calldata cost, plus the EIP-3860 cost of 2 * 15 = 30, plus the runtime costs of around 150.
-So nearly 500 additional gas would be spent simply preparing the account; and even more likely, 1200+ gas if not copying from an external account.
+So nearly 500 additional gas would be spent preparing the account.
+Even more likely, 1200+ gas if not copying from an external account.

 Creation by template

 The cost analysis makes the answer clear.
-The smallest proxy would be around 50 bytes, and an address is 20 bytes.
-The 30 byte difference provides no useful additional functionality and will be inefficiently replicated billions of times on the chain.
+The smallest proxy would be around 50 bytes and an address is 20 bytes.
+The 30 byte difference provides no useful additional functionality and will be inefficiently replicated billions of times.

 Self-sponsoring: allowing tx.origin to set code